See all chapters of A Guide to Solvency II.

 These SMFs are the (a) chief compliance officer, (b) chief risk officer, (c) chief internal auditor and (d) chief actuary.

-As stated above, SMFs must be approved by the PRA before assuming their roles.
+SMFs must be approved by the PRA before assuming their roles.
 The PRA expects firms only to put forward suitable individuals for SMF appointments, assessing their fitness and propriety, experience and qualifications.
 The PRA will not merely accept any appointments and will challenge appointments that it considers inappropriate or unsuitable, particularly for (re)insurers of certain sizes and systemic importance to the UK (or global) financial system.

 The Conduct Rules

-A number of more detailed requirements are imposed on both firms and individuals in relation to particular areas, including governance.
+Several more detailed requirements are imposed on both firms and individuals in relation to particular areas, including governance.

-Further, the conduct rules for Senior Managers include (in both the FCA Handbook and the PRA Rulebook):
+Further, the conduct rules for senior managers include (in both the FCA Handbook and the PRA Rulebook):

-- Senior Manager Conduct Standard 1: You must take reasonable steps to ensure that the business of the firm for which you are responsible is controlled effectively.
+- You must take reasonable steps to ensure that the business of the firm for which you are responsible is controlled effectively (Senior Manager Conduct Standard 1).

-- Senior Manager Conduct Standard 2: You must take reasonable steps to ensure that the business of the firm for which you are responsible complies with relevant requirements and standards of the regulatory system.
+- You must take reasonable steps to ensure that the business of the firm for which you are responsible complies with relevant requirements and standards of the regulatory system (Senior Manager Conduct Standard 2).

-- Senior Manager Conduct Standard 3: You must take reasonable steps to ensure that any delegation of your responsibilities is to an appropriate person and that you oversee the discharge of the delegated responsibility effectively.
+- You must take reasonable steps to ensure that any delegation of your responsibilities is to an appropriate person and that you oversee the discharge of the delegated responsibility effectively (Senior Manager Conduct Standard 3).

-- Senior Manager Conduct Standard 4: You must disclose appropriately any information of which the FCA or PRA would reasonably expect notice.
+- You must disclose appropriately any information of which the FCA or PRA would reasonably expect notice (Senior Manager Conduct Standard 4).

-- Senior Manager Conduct Standard 5: When exercising your responsibilities, you must pay due regard to the interests of current and potential future policyholders in ensuring the provision by the firm of an appropriate degree of protection for their insured benefits.
+- When exercising your responsibilities, you must pay due regard to the interests of current and potential future policyholders in ensuring the provision by the firm of an appropriate degree of protection for their insured benefits (Senior Manager Conduct Standard 5).

 Management Responsibilities Map

-Further, (re)insurers are required to put in place a management responsibilities map.315 The responsibilities map must provide a comprehensive overview of the firm’s management and governance arrangements, detailing how responsibilities are allocated among senior managers, and indicating whether these responsibilities are shared or divided.
+Further, (re)insurers are required to put in place a management responsibilities map.542 The responsibilities map must provide a comprehensive overview of the firm’s management and governance arrangements, detailing how responsibilities are allocated among senior managers, and indicating whether these responsibilities are shared or divided.

 The map must clearly delineate the roles and responsibilities of each SMF holder.
 It should specify the individual accountabilities for key areas of the business, ensuring that there is no ambiguity about who is responsible for what.